University Prep Frequently Asked Questions

 Have Questions?
 Get Answers!

-Online University Prep students are planning on attending a four year college or university after graduation.
-Classes are taken online and students can contact content teachers for support by email or phone.
-Students can also sign up for Zoom through the teacher’s virtual tutoring link.
-Honors courses are available to help students prepare for college/university.
+University Prep Early College students are planning on attending a four year college or university after graduation and/or are interested in earning college credits while in high school.
+Classes are taken online and students can contact teachers for support by email or phone.
+Students access virtual classes and tutoring support through Zoom.
+All courses meet A-G requirements ensuring students are prepared for 4-year college/university admission.
+Our classes also meet NCAA requirements to support athletes looking for admission to Division I, II, and III universities.
 We also offer a high school program for students planning to attend community college or join the workforce after graduation.
 Click here to learn about our Independent Study program.

 University Prep students complete classes, classwork, and exams online with their teacher’s support.
-Students meet with teachers in small student group meetings that are conducted virtually and in public places (coffee shops, libraries, etc.) within the students’ communities.
+Students meet with teachers in small student group meetings that are conducted virtually.

-Students complete their coursework in our online program with the support of their mentor teacher and content teachers.
+Students complete their coursework in our online program with the support of their advisory teacher and content teachers.
 Students complete personalized projects using technology to achieve success in a standards-based curriculum.
-Core classes are supported by a content teacher who is available to students through email, chat, Google Hangouts, and office hours.
+Core classes are supported by a credentialed teacher who is available to students through virtual classes, email, chat, tutoring sessions, and office hours.
 The goal of University Prep is to prepare students to meet college admission requirements.
 All students will be enrolled in classes that meet these requirements.

 Yes!
 Dual Enrollment allows qualified students to take free community college courses on top of their high school coursework.
 Students may take core courses, elective or technical education courses.
 In many instances, we help cover the costs of materials and textbooks for these classes while enrolled.
 For more information, see our Support Services page.